ejeschke/ginga/doc/install.rst

 (if you want to use the Qt version)

 .. note:: `astropy` is preferred over pyfits + pywcs, but was not in the
 	  default repositories as of this writing.
+Use "pip install astropy" to install it if you like.

 Then install ginga with pip::